By: Vincent Totino

 Another key difference is that mobile networks do not own the infrastructure needed to transmit signals.
 Rather, they operate using one or several networks that they lease from licensed operators in the area.

 Optimum Mobile, for instance, is a mobile network that uses T-Mobile's infrastructure to provide wireless service to customers.
-Optimum customers can choose from a range of 5G plans, depending on their needs-from 1GB plans for those who use data sparingly, to the Unlimited Max plan, which offers 50GB premium data.
-You can explore all of the options here.
+Optimum customers can choose from a range of 5G plans, depending on their needs-from 1GB plans for those who use data sparingly to the Unlimited Max plan, which offers 50GB premium data.

 Below, we'll further break down the differences between mobile networks and mobile carriers.
 These are three core distinctions: